 Hunting requires a license.
 100% of your license fees go to fund wildlife management, research and restoration projects and secures the future of hunting.

-This spring, Dallas-based travel blogger, My Curly Adventures, and her husband and food blogger, @myculinaryadventures_, joined us and Texas Wildlife Association for a mentored hunt for wild hog.
+Dallas-based travel blogger, My Curly Adventures, and her husband and food blogger, @myculinaryadventures_, joined us and Texas Wildlife Association for a mentored hunt for wild hog.
 First-time hunters can sign up for mentored hunting workshops like this and spend a weekend in nature learning the basics of hunting and harvesting meat, as well as skills like safe firearm handling.
 Lodging and food, including wild game meals, is provided.

 Cook Your Wild Game